Digital-Equity/sylvr/README.md

 # sylvr
-MultiEscrow, Trust smart contracts for capital management
+MultiSig, MultiSigERC20, TrustFund, and more smart contracts for capital management